shimaore/black-metal/call.coffee.md

           exists = yield @originate_external()

-          return null if not exists
+          return exists if typeof exists is 'string'

 We need to send the call to the agent (using either mode A or mode B).